 The Scout will need:

-His completed Eagle workbook (planning and final report), with final pictures and all required signatures.
+- Their completed Eagle workbook (planning and final report), with final pictures and all required signatures.

-His completed Eagle Application, including committee signatures and scoutmaster conference date.
+- Their completed Eagle Application, including committee signatures and scoutmaster conference date.

-His statement of life goals and ambitions.
+- Their statement of life goals and ambitions.

-His letters of recommendation (optional; these may be brought to the Board of Review if that is more convenient).
+- Their letters of recommendation (optional; these may be brought to the Board of Review if that is more convenient).

 The scout should do the following:

-Arrange for his "friend of scout" (optional).
+- Arrange for the "friend of scout" (optional).